CuarzoSoftware/CuarzoBrowser/README.md

 # Libraries used (ldd)

-List of libraries that you may need to install, the name could variate on each Distribution.
+List of libraries that you may need to install, the name could vary depending on your Distribution.

 * Qt 5.9
 * Qt Web Engine (libQt5WebEngineCore)